 Please read the story of 17-year-old Kay Whiteman.

-She had extreme complications during Pectus bar removal, which resulted in extreme bleeding and brain damage that sadly, lead to her death.
+She had extreme complications during Pectus bar removal, which resulted in severe bleeding and brain damage that, sadly, led to her death.

 Pectus Support Bar System Instruments

 To simplify the Nuss procedure, a Pectus System has been created, which includes nine instruments.